 Since the 2005 CWPP, the CVRD has engaged in proactive vegetation management strategy, specifically targeting high-use areas near values at risk, primarily linear treatments along trails within forested public spaces and CVRD parks.
-A communication/repeater tower in the AOI on Bald Mountain has also been subject to FireSmart vegetation management.
+Radio towers in the AOI on Bald Mountain and Mount Wood have also been subject to FireSmart vegetation management.
+A recommended maintenance schedule for previously treated areas is provided in Section 5.1.2.
 The CVRD does not currently enforce FireSmart landscaping requirements within development permits.
 More detailed recommendations regarding municipal policies and bylaws are provided below in Planning and Development.